History is for Everyone

 The town's first major contribution to the Revolution came early and dramatically.
 On May 10, 1775 — barely three weeks after Lexington and Concord — Ethan Allen led roughly eighty Green Mountain Boys, joined by Benedict Arnold, in a predawn assault on Fort Ticonderoga at the southern tip of Lake Champlain.
 The British garrison, numbering fewer than fifty soldiers, was caught entirely by surprise.
 Allen famously demanded the fort's surrender "in the name of the Great Jehovah and the Continental Congress," though some historians have questioned whether his actual language was quite so elevated.
 Regardless, the capture of Ticonderoga was a galvanizing moment for the patriot cause.
 It secured a vast store of artillery — cannon that Henry Knox would later haul across the frozen wilderness to Boston — and it demonstrated that Americans could seize a British stronghold, not merely defend a bridge or a hilltop.
 The men who accomplished this feat had been recruited, organized, and drilled, such as they were, in and around Bennington.
 The town could fairly claim to have furnished one of the Revolution's first offensive victories.

-But Bennington's defining moment came two years later, in the pivotal summer of 1777, during a campaign that would determine the fate of the entire war.
+But Bennington's defining moment came two years after Ticonderoga, in the pivotal summer of 1777, during a campaign that would determine the fate of the entire war.
 General John Burgoyne, one of the most ambitious and theatrical officers in the British Army — he was also a successful London playwright — had devised a grand strategy to sever New England from the rest of the rebellious colonies by driving south from Canada through the Lake Champlain–Hudson River corridor.
-In late June 1777, Burgoyne's army of roughly 7,000 British regulars, Hessian professionals, Loyalists, and Native allies crossed into New York from Canada with considerable confidence.
-The early days seemed to justify that confidence: on July 6, the Americans abandoned Fort Ticonderoga almost without a fight, a humiliation that sent shockwaves through the Continental Congress and led to the relief of the Northern Department's commander, General Philip Schuyler.
+Burgoyne led a column of 8,000 men from Montreal to Albany, where they planned to link up with General William Howe's army marching up the Hudson.
+In late June 1777, Burgoyne's army of British regulars, Hessian professionals, Loyalists, and Native allies crossed into New York from Canada with considerable confidence.
+The early days seemed to justify that confidence: on July 5 and 6, American forces withdrew from Fort Ticonderoga and Mount Independence, leaving these fortifications to the British.
+But the advance was not entirely unopposed.
+As the British followed the Americans southward, they were delayed on July 7 by a rearguard action at Hubbardton — the only Revolutionary War battle fought entirely on Vermont soil — which gave American forces a chance to regroup and forged the first successful resistance to Burgoyne's plan.